R4YM3/dotfiles/README.md

 Just run `./dotfiles && ./install.sh` and choose install projects.

 ### Adding projects
-Just add a folder in `./dotfiles/projects/project-name` and add the files `install.sh` and `.aliases`
+Just add a folder in `./dotfiles/projects/project-name` and add the files `install.sh` and `.aliases`.
+You will have minimal:

 ```
 ./dotfiles/projects/project-name/install.sh